Skip to Content

 All proposals for research or teaching in the above category must comply with the procedures developed by the Environmental Protection Authority (EPA).

-Before you begin, it is essential that you are familiar with Massey University’s policies and procedures concerning such activities.
-The Code of Conduct for Research or Teaching involving the importation or development of genetically modified organisms using recombinant DNA.
-All staff and students intending to use animals must read the Code of Ethical Conduct before submitting an application.
+Before you begin, it is essential that you are familiar with Massey University’s policies and procedures concerning such activities and that you have read the Code of Conduct for Research or Teaching involving the importation or development of genetically modified organisms using recombinant DNA.

 Page authorised by Web Content Manager